diegoddox/speedsters/packages/react/README.md

     ...
   }

-  // Will not be measured
-  handleEditButton = () => {
+  // Arrow function will not be measured. handleEditButton = () => {
     ...
   };